cbsone/stinger/docs/00_install/01_build-from-source/02_manual-build/03_platforms/macos-10.14.md

     rm -rf $EOSIO_INSTALL_LOCATION/mongo-cxx-driver-r3.4.0.tar.gz $EOSIO_INSTALL_LOCATION/mongo-cxx-driver-r3.4.0
 ```

-## Build EOSIO
+## Build Stinger
-These commands build the EOSIO software on the specified OS.
-Make sure to [Install EOSIO Dependencies](#install-eosio-dependencies) first.
+These commands build the Stinger software on the specified OS.
+Make sure to [Install Stinger Dependencies](#install-eosio-dependencies) first.

 [[caution | `EOSIO_BUILD_LOCATION` environment variable]]
 | Do NOT change this variable.
 It is set for convenience only.
 It should always be set to the `build` folder within the cloned repository.